Annux22/Clold/README.md

 ---

 ## 📡 Mission Overview

-$CLOLD is not merely a token; it is an experiment in **Autonomous Asset Management**.
+an experiment in **Autonomous Asset Management**.
 The system delegates the control of a digital gold vault to an AI Agent ("The Sentinel").
 The Sentinel monitors global market sentiment, gold prices (XAU/USD), and on-chain activity to execute "Batch Dispatches" of Gold Tokens to eligible holders.

 **This repository contains:**
 1.  **The Sentinel Dashboard:** A React-based command center for visualizing AI logic.